mmikkel/DashCols-Craft/README.md

 # DashCols Craft CMS Plugin v.
-1.1.9
+1.2

+_Now with sorting abilities!_

-DashCols makes it easy to add custom fields to element index tables.
+**Your element index tables lists all your content, but let's face it – they're kind of sparse.
+DashCols makes it easy to add (almost) any custom field to your index tables.**

-That’s right, if you ever wanted to display a “featured image” or the like in your entry listings – fret no more.
+In addition, DashCols will also:

+* Enable you to show/hide _default columns_ (URI, section, expiry date etc.) and _element metadata_ (ID, author and last updated date)
+* Enable you to _sort_ index tables on most columns
+* Improve the responsiveness of your index tables

 ## Installation and setup